Jump-starter battery replacement

 by Had Robinson

 What happens when the sealed lead acid (SLA) battery on these handy devices goes bad?
 It only takes about 3 years or less for the battery to become useless and unable to hold a charge.
-Do you pitch the whole thing?
-Read on...
+Should you pitch the whole thing?

 This is a Peak jump-starter that had a bad battery.
 This model is recommended for 4 cylinder vehicles.
 Unfortunately, the company stopped making them and, like most companies these days, has no replacement parts.
-This model contains heavy duty copper cables with well made clamps, a charger, indicator lights, a test function, a 12VDC socket for anything, a USB charging port, and a heavy duty switch.
+It contains heavy duty copper cables with well made clamps, a charger, indicator lights, a test function, a 12VDC socket for anything, a USB charging port, and a heavy duty switch.
 The vast majority of users just throw them out after a few years.
 How many bother to remove the battery for recycling?
 How many of them are filling up landfills with something which only needs a $22 or less battery to be like new?
 It is such a waste and so typical of the throw-away culture we live in.
-Everything is throw-away, including cars, wives, husbands, families, etc. Please continue if you wish to learn how to quickly replace the SLA battery in these handy devices.
+Everything is throw-away, including cars, wives, husbands, families, etc.

-If you searched the Internet you discovered that eBay and others have every size SLA there is.
+If we search the Internet it is easy to discover that eBay and others have every size SLA there is.
 The problem is that the batteries which would fit a small jump-starter have 1/4" tabs instead of nut and bolt connections.
 The next step some may have tried was to call the manufacturer.
 Not only are there no replacement batteries available but you will not even be able to reach anyone who knows what you are talking about or will help.
 It is a complete waste of time.

 This is the original battery in the Peak jump-starter that has the nut and bolt connections.